saum25/ISMIR-2018/README.md

 	d) results_directory - to save output plots

-	e) layer - to indicate features from which layer are to be inverted. default is fc8.
+	e) layer - to invert features from this layer

 	f) n_conv_layers, n_conv_filters - these two arguments need to be provided for inverting conv5 and other lower layers.